PyVRP/PyVRP/docs/source/setup/faq.rst

       By specifying a negative fixed cost for each vehicle.
       This incentivises PyVRP to use more vehicles than it normally would.

+   How do I warm-start from a known solution?

+      PyVRP supports warm-starting from an initial (possibly infeasible or incomplete) solution.
+      Using the :class:`~pyvrp.Model.Model` interface, warm-starting can be achieved by passing a :class:`~pyvrp._pyvrp.Solution` as :meth:`~pyvrp.Model.Model.solve`'s ``initial_solution`` argument.

 Debugging
 ---------